saucelabs/sauce_whisk/README.md

 # Create a job with details fetched from the API
 fully_detailed_job = SauceWhisk::Jobs.fetch job_id

+# Create a job with details fetched from the API, failing if the job is incomplete
+partially_detailed_job = SauceWhisk::Jobs.fetch! job_id
 ```

 Use the first form when you just want a simple way to push details to the API.
-Use the last form when you want to fetch details from the API.
+Use the second form when you want to fetch details from the API, but aren't overly fussy about having complete job information.
+Use the third form to throw a `SauceWhisk::JobNotComplete` exception when fetching an incomplete job.
+Jobs that are fetched incomplete will not have screenshots, and may not have videos or logs.

 NB: It's not possible to create a new job on Sauce Labs' infrastructure with the API.